Mae Brussell: Career

 She was a radio host.
 Much of her radio programming focused on the conspiracy theories surrounding the assassination of President John F. Kennedy.
 She also covered the history of fascism.

 Distraught by the murder of President Kennedy, she purchased all 26 printed volumes issued by the Warren Commission report, and attempted to make sense of them by cross-indexing the entire work with stories from major newspapers and magazines that she thought showed connections and patterns that she found disturbing.

 Her career in radio started in May 1971 when, as a guest on the independently owned radio station KLRB, she questioned the Warren Commission.
 She suggested Lee Harvey Oswald might not have been the only person involved in the assassination of the president.
 She became a weekly guest.
 Shortly after, she became the host of Dialogue: Conspiracy (later renamed World Watchers International).
 From 1983 to 1988, she hosted the same show on KAZU, a radio station based in Pacific Grove.

 Additionally, she wrote articles that were published in The Realist, a magazine published by Paul Krassner.
 An impressed John Lennon donated money so Krassner could afford to print Mae Brussell's work.

-Brussell was profiled on episode six of Slate's Slow Burn podcast.
+Brussell was profiled on Season 1, Episode six of Slate's Slow Burn podcast.